sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 ## Copy data

-You can migrate data from your custom CRM to Dataverse in the following way:
+You can copy data from your custom CRM to Dataverse in the following way:

-- **Initial sync**: Migrate data from CRM to Dataverse through manual triggers.
+- **Initial sync**: Copy data from CRM to Dataverse through manual triggers.
 We recommend that you use [pagination](/power-automate/dataverse/list-rows?tabs=classic-designer) as Power Automate connectors have a limit on the number of records that can be fetched at a time.
-- **Incremental sync**: Migrate data through automated triggers.
+- **Incremental sync**: Copy data through automated triggers.

 ## Import Power Automate flows to sync Account and Contact records